The best advice I ever got

-If you can remember this one piece of advice, you may have a more pleasant journey: don’t let the highs be too high, and don’t let the lows be too low.
+Yet, if you can remember this one piece of advice, you may have a more pleasant journey: don’t let the highs be too high, and don’t let the lows be too low.

 Because its never as bad as you think it is.

-Because no matter how bad it is at work, and what are the implications of it in your mind – you go home at the end of the day.
+Because no matter how bad it is at work, and what are the implications of it in your mind – you will go home at the end of the day.

 When you think about it this way, in perspective, its just a bump in the road.